hifirworks/hifir4m/README.md

-# HILUCSI MATLAB Interface #
+# HIFIR MATLAB Interface #

-`hilucsi4m` is a MATLAB interface for HILUCSI preconditioner, plus a right-preconditioned GMRES (FGMRES) solver.
-HILUCSI is a *multi-level ILU* (MLILU) preconditioner developed by NumGeom research group at Stony Brook University.
+`hifir4m` is a MATLAB interface for HIFIR preconditioner, plus a right-preconditioned GMRES/FGMRES solvers.
+HIFIR is a hybrid of *multi-level ILU* (*MLILU*) and *rank-revealing QR* (*RRQR*) factorization preconditioner for ill-conditioned and singular systems, which is developed by NumGeom research group at Stony Brook University.

 ## Installation ##